22 Apr You Are 800 Words Away From Writing Your SOP

 The format of an SOP is fairly standard and will defer only basis the programme that you are applying for.
 However, check once if the particular university has laid down some guidelines for you to follow.

-Here are 5 steps to help you through a specific SOP-
+Here are 5 steps to help you through your SOP-

 Many universities abroad would like to know about your personal and work experiences, so it becomes important to write about them.
 A list is helpful to separate your personal and professional stories.